sqlxpert/aws-tag-sched-ops/readme.md

 Differences when updating a StackSet instead of an ordinary stack:

  * Click the radio button to the left of TagSchedOps, in the [list of StackSets](https://console.aws.amazon.com/cloudformation/stacksets/home#/stacksets).
-From the Actions pop-up menu next to the blue Create StackSet button, select "Manage stacks in StackSet".
-Then, select "Edit stacks".
-On the next page, select "Upload a template to Amazon S3" and upload the latest version of [<samp>cloudformation/aws_tag_sched_ops.yaml</samp>](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/cloudformation/aws_tag_sched_ops.yaml).
+From the Actions pop-up menu next to the blue Create StackSet button, select <samp>Manage stacks in StackSet</samp>.
+Then, select <samp>Edit stacks</samp>.
+On the next page, select <samp>Upload a template to Amazon S3</samp> and upload the latest version of [<samp>cloudformation/aws_tag_sched_ops.yaml</samp>](https://github.com/sqlxpert/aws-tag-sched-ops/raw/master/cloudformation/aws_tag_sched_ops.yaml).

  * A single update covers all target regions and/or AWS target accounts.